Kuzniakers/Postman/README.md

 # Postman Learning - Reqres.in Automation

 This repository contains my Postman collection created as part of my learning process.
-It includes various API requests using the **Reqres.in** service for testing RESTful APIs.
+It includes various API requests using the **Reqres.in** service for testing APIs.

 ## Collection Overview
 The collection includes the following requests: